SenseTecnic/node-red-contrib-binance/README.md

 ### sell

 Create a limit or market sell order.

+USE AT YOUR OWN RISK

 Input: